-Although THC has anti-anxiety and antidepressant properties, consuming too much of this cannabinoid may increase the anxiety and, in some cases, result in a panic attack.
+Although THC has anti-anxiety and antidepressant properties, consuming too much of this cannabinoid may increase anxiety and, in some cases, result in a panic attack.
 Luckily for you, this “peak” doesn’t last too long, and the effect should wear off within minutes to hours.

 Short breath is not going to work; on the contrary, it may even worsen the situation.
 That being said, you should take a couple of deep belly breaths.
-Not only do they help you throughout the day for optimal oxygenation of your body, but they can also reduce the cannabis high if you feel anxiety is knocking to your door.
+Not only do they help you throughout the day for optimal oxygenation of your body, but they can also reduce the cannabis high if you feel anxiety is knocking on your door.

 2. Drink Lots of Water

 Water may not be the instant life-saver, but it helps in plenty of inconveniences.
 It takes the edge off of literally any type of excess, and being too high is no exception.
-Dehydration is what makes you feel lightheaded at first, but combining dehydration with any substance may be too much for your body, so it’s important to stay hydrated before you even smoke in order to prevent the drama.
+Dehydration is what makes you feel lightheaded at first, but combining dehydration with any substance may be too much for your body, so it’s important to stay hydrated before you even smoke to prevent the drama.